rodjek/puppet-lint/developer/tutorial/index.md

 {% endhighlight %}

 `rake` is an ersatz `make` written in Ruby and is the standard method of automating tasks in Ruby projects.
-In this case, we're going to use it to easily run our test suite.
+In this case, you are going to use it to easily run the test suite.

 Line 1
 : Require the default task definition shipped with rspec.